nancyhild/nmbp/_includes/ocrtutorial.md

 - Slack application: A Nimbella Commander project folder called _commander_, with an _ocr.js_ file with an app that can be installed into Slack.

 - A single JavaScript file that provides the backend logic for the conversion of text to QR code.
-- A Node package manager file called *package.json*, which describes what dependencies the function has.

 ### Project structure and logic